In an earlier post on how to make a book, I explained the role of the copyright page:

 - Lastly, some enlightened publishers use the copyright page to credit the contributors to the book including designers, production managers, proofreaders, indexers, and editors.

-Think of the copyright page as the place where the publisher tries to get all its work done, take care of legal and bibliographic necessities, before getting out of the way of the author.
+Think of the copyright page as the place where the publisher tries to get all its work done and take care of legal and bibliographic necessities, before getting out of the way of the author.

-When you come to creating your own copyright page, pick the elements that seem most suitable to your book.
+When you come to creating your own copyright page, pick the elements that seem most suitable to your book (you can find two more sample copyright pages here).
 Keep the whole thing as unobtrusive as possible and you can’t go wrong.